Bortseb/wiki-security-social/ReadMe.md

 This is a social authentication plugin for Federated Wiki.
 It is a replacement for the older PassportJS based plugin, though support for X (twitter) has been dropped (it stopped working using PassportJS plugin some years ago).

-This implementation is using [Better Auth](https://better-auth.com/), this plugin uses their social sign-on for Google and Github, and the Generic OAuth plugin for Keycloak.
+This implementation is using [Better Auth](https://better-auth.com/) package, using their social sign-on for Google and Github, and the Generic OAuth plugin for Keycloak.

 As a wiki farm host, you have to choose which authentication provider you want to use.
 You will need to register an application with the required identity provider, and configure the wiki server.
 See, [configuring wiki-security-passportjs](./docs/configuration.md).